adamp-github/adamp-github.github.io/index.md

 ## 24th April 2021 - Road to SysOps
 ### Udemy
 Completed  ‘AWS Certified SysOps Administrator Associate Practice Exam 4’ by Jon Bonso.
 I passed but felt I fell foul to some wording that seemed ambiguous.
 Followed it up by typing up my incorrect answers into a Google Doc to supplement my learning material.
 ### LinkedIn Learning
 Completed the ‘Exam Tips: AWS Certified SysOps Administrator’ lecture by Sharif Nijim.
-- I'd mostly covered this material previously but good as a refesher.
+- I'd mostly covered this material previously but good as a refesher
-- The CloudWatch visual representation was a great touch.
+- The CloudWatch visual representation was a great touch
 Started the first section of 'AWS Monitoring and Reporting' by Shyam Raj
-- This goes into detail on a large part of the exam 22%.
+- This goes into detail on a considerable part of the exam - 22%
-- Completed the section on CloudWatch and the end of section quiz.
+- Completed the section on CloudWatch and the end of section quiz
 ### AWS Study Materials
-Completed course ‘AWS EXAM readiness
+Completed course ‘AWS Exam readiness'
-WS Sample Exam Questions and did fine.
+WS Sample Exam Questions and did fine
 ### Quizlet
 32 flashcards of the 177 by beezy_bob

 ## 23rd April 2021 - Road to SysOps
 ### LinkedIn Learning
 Watched the start of Tom Carpenter's Solutions Architect 7 application deployment course.
 It's an enjoyable format watching Tom clearly explain the content.
 Much more engaging than some of the PowerPoint online content
-Liked the breakdown of cloudfront uses
+ - I Liked the breakdown of cloudfront uses
-Covered Swf in context
+ - Covered Swf in context
-Nice step function example
+ - Nice step function example
-Content type
+ - Content type
-Rekognition
+ - Rekognition
-Thumbnail generation
+ - Thumbnail generation
-Sqs and sns
+ - Sqs and sns
-Kinesis types
+ - Kinesis types

 Completed "AWS Administration: Tips and Tricks" it was basic content but practical in it's broad real life use cases.
-Various instructors
+ - Various instructors
-Short lectures
+ - Short lectures
-Easily digestible
+ - Easily digestible
-Added cloud applications to my profile
+ - Added cloud applications to my profile

-Finished the AWS: Deploying and Provisioning by Brandon Rich.
+Finished the 'AWS: Deploying and Provisioning' by Brandon Rich.
 It's well explained with some great examples that are less common than some other lectures.
 Leans more heavily on Ruby but very good to see more detailed examples.
-Using lambda for custom resources in Cloudformation Ruby application deployed with Elastic Beanstalk.
+Using lambda for custom resources in Cloudformation
+Ruby application deployed with Elastic Beanstalk
-Some more focus on using the AWS cli for Elastic Beanstalk The opsworks demo provided good insights into the platforms strengths Code deploy is another lesser demoed technology
+Some more focus on using the AWS cli for Elastic Beanstalk
+The opsworks demo provided good insights into the platforms strengths
+Code deploy is another lesser demoed technology
-Cloud9 looks like a easy way to standardise the ide platform to provide a unified experience to developers.
+Cloud9 looks like a easy way to standardise the ide platform to provide a unified experience to developers
 Codestar is a great tool but in some ways it seems too easy to deploy a ci/cd pipeline

 ### QwikLabs
 Introduction to Amazon CloudFront
 - Created a new Amazon CloudFront distribution
 - Used your Amazon CloudFront distribution to serve an image file
-- Deleted your Amazon CloudFront distribution when it is no longer required Introduction to AWS Lambda
+- Deleted your Amazon CloudFront distribution when it is no longer required
+Introduction to AWS Lambda
 - Created an AWS Lambda function
 - Configured an Amazon S3 bucket as a Lambda Event Source
 - Triggered a Lambda function by uploading an object to Amazon S3
-- Monitored AWS Lambda S3 functions through Amazon CloudWatch Log Introduction to AWS Key Management Service
+- Monitored AWS Lambda S3 functions through Amazon CloudWatch Log
+Introduction to AWS Key Management Service
 - Created an Encryption Key
 - Created an S3 bucket with CloudTrail logging functions
 - Encrypted and image and stored it in your S3 bucket
 - Viewed the encrypted image using the AWS Management Console
 - Monitored encryption key usage using CloudTrail
 - Managed encryption keys for users and roles
 ### Community
 Setup a github page and started blogging.
 GitHub Blog Phase One:
 - Update Blog: Terminal \ Git
 - Application: VI
 - Format: HTML
 - Text: Touchtyped
 Blog updates: End each post with timestamp / OS / Text editor / Location (City) /  WPM

 ## 22nd April 2021 - Road to SysOps
 ### LinkedIn Learning
-Completed the 4 hr 'High Availability' lecture by Sharif Nijim - Very good overall Versioning is required on both buckets for Cross region replication EBS volumes can now be attached to multiple instances Elasticache versions are slightly behind on AWS
+Completed the 4 hr 'High Availability' lecture by Sharif Nijim - Very good overall
+Versioning is required on both buckets for Cross region replication
+EBS volumes can now be attached to multiple instances
+Elasticache versions are slightly behind on AWS
 Amazon Keyspaces is the AWS implementation of Apache Cassandra
 - Keyspaces is not yet multi-region
 Added High Availability to my profile
 Started AWS: Deployment and Provisioning 5h Brandon Rich
 ### QwikLabs
-Used Qwiklabs for the first time today, it's very good.
-Some of the labs seemed dated but the experience of setting things in the AWS console was good.
-Tempted by the Advantage subscription for at least a month.
+Used Qwiklabs for the first time today, it's very good
+Some of the labs seemed dated but the experience of setting things in the AWS console was good
+Tempted by the Advantage subscription for at least a month
 Introduction to AWS Identity and Access Management (IAM)
 - Explored pre-created IAM users and groups
 - Inspected IAM policies as applied to the pre-created groups
 - Followed a real-world scenario, adding users to groups with specific capabilities enabled
 - Located and used the IAM sign-in URL
-- Experimented with the effects of policies on service access Introduction to Amazon DynamoDB
+- Experimented with the effects of policies on service access
+Introduction to Amazon DynamoDB
 - Create an Amazon DynamoDB table
 - Enter data into an Amazon DynamoDB table
 - Query an Amazon DynamoDB table
 - Delete an Amazon DynamoDB table
 Introduction to Amazon Simple Storage Service (S3)
 - Create a bucket in Amazon S3
 - Add an object to your bucket
 - Manage access permissions on an object
 - Create a bucket policy
 - Use bucket versioning
 Introduction to Amazon API Gateway
 - Create an AWS Lambda function
 - Create an Amazon API Gateway endpoints
 - Debug API Gateway and Lambda with Amazon CloudWatch
 ### Work
-Suggested the use of two Amazon snowball devices for moving 100TB of data to S3.
-Also, noted that AWS data pipeline could be helpful.
+Suggested the use of two Amazon snowball devices for moving 100TB of data to S3
+Also, noted that AWS data pipeline could be helpful
 Worked on a proof of concept for PreSigned Urls using the Python handler in AWS lambda
 ### Community
-Updated my Meetup profile for AWS Focus and setup notifications to my primary email address.
+Updated my Meetup profile for AWS focus and setup notifications to my primary email address